What is a Sip and See Party and Should You Have One?

 What is a Sip and See Party?

 A sip and see party is a heartwarming gathering of family and close friends, eager and pleased to meet your baby for the first time, surrounded with love, laughter, and light refreshments.
 A sip and see is usually held when the baby is eight or so weeks old, giving the family some time to adjust, to make sure the baby is healthy, and so that the hosts and guests have enough time to prepare for the party.

 A sip and see is similar to traditional baby showers - which traditionally take place before the baby's arrival - yet are celebrated once the baby is born.
 The concept is comparable, but a sip and see is especially exciting, thanks to the gushed-over guest of honor.

 The format of the idea is up to the family, be it a small group get-together or a big blowout.
 Where the sip and see is held is also up for consideration, as is the theme and timing, plus what guests can expect to experience.
-A Gift is not a must, but it is always generous for those invited to present something special for the little one, be it something from the parents' baby registry or a cute fashion find.
+A gift is not a must, but it is always generous for those invited to present something special for the little one, be it something from the parents' baby registry or a cute fashion find.

-Soak in the spirit of a sip and see, from low-key to luxurious, and learn if this type of party sounds perfect or it's something to pass up.
+Soak in the spirit of a sip and see, from low-key to luxurious, and learn if this type of party sounds perfect or if it's something to pass up.

 Where to have a sip and see party?

 Location is essential, depending upon the size of your guest list and space availability.
 These places all have potential, so pick a spot that makes the most sense for your sip and see.

 It is most common to have a sip and see at your own home, outdoors if weather permits and you have the space.
 With a sip and see at home, you can have guests arrive at the shower all at once or throughout the day, you'll be most comfortable, and you can always put the baby down for a nap if the outpouring becomes overwhelming.